International Conference on Thinking

 In this indigenous world, reducing the environment to a series of molehills just isn’t possible.
 The environment, and human interactions with it, just is!
 The problem with a reductionist ‘mountains to molehills’ approach is that the complexity of ecosystems, and the consequences of human interactions for biodiversity, even the physical environment itself, is denied.
 Sometimes environmental issues are indeed mountains.

-The simplifications we make to assist understanding shouldn’t be confused with the environment itself.
+The simplifications we make to assist understanding the environment shouldn’t be confused with the environment itself.
 When confronted with an environmental issue, we apply a scientific analysis that starts with a measure of various biological or biochemical indicators, proceeds to the constructions of various models, we tinker with a variable here and another there and then we implement some amelioration strategy.

 From my high school physics I recall the two quite different models, the wave model and the particle model, that assist us in understanding the behaviour of light.
 Neither tells us what light is, but we can appreciate the behaviour of light from these two almost contradictory models.
 Similarly, I suspect that there is no one right way to analyse human interactions with all things environmental.
 These are complex issues which require examination from many perspectives for as detailed picture as possible to be constructed, and in any response we make, we must be prepared to be wrong.